StevieIsmagic/stevie-react-site/README.md

 ***

 #### To Do
-* Fontawesome from CDN to local
+* Fetch IG API data from proxy
-* Tweak media queries
-* Continue adding portfolio pieces
+* Client-side calls to IG for individual media object data
+* Render IG Data
+* Night Mode